Cortisol Levels: How Much Of This Stress Hormone Is Healthy?

 Immune suppression

 Cortisol usually has a calming effect on the immune system.
-Cortisol typically decreases the activity of cells that cause tissue inflammation in response to problems like infections and injuries.
+It typically decreases the activity of cells that cause tissue inflammation in response to problems like infections and injuries.
 This helps to prevent excessive immune activity that could damage the body.

 However, when cortisol levels remain too high for too long, the immune system may become desensitized to this hormone.
 This can lead to chronic inflammation, which may have negative effects throughout the body.
 Possible effects could include heart disease, gastrointestinal problems, decreased fertility, and chronic pain.